Strong valid inequalities for a class of concave submodular minimization problems under cardinality constraints: Acknowledgements

 \section{Acknowledgements}

-This research was supported in part through the computational resources and staff contributions provided for the Quest high performance computing facility at Northwestern University which is jointly supported by the Office of the Provost, the Office for Research, and Northwestern University Information Technology.
+{We thank the editor and the reviewers for the helpful comments that improved this paper.
+In particular, we thank the reviewer for providing the example in Remark 2.} This research is supported, in part, by NSF grant 2007814 and ONR grant N00014-22-1-2602.
+This research is also supported in part through the computational resources and staff contributions provided for the Quest high performance computing facility at Northwestern University, which is jointly supported by the Office of the Provost, the Office for Research, and Northwestern University Information Technology.